 Department re-organizes/assigns duties to positions that may result in significant changes.

-Department contacts Compensation Analyst to informally discuss the impact of the changes to the position.
+1 Department contacts Compensation Analyst to informally discuss the impact of the changes to the position.
 After obtaining the appropriate approvals, the department Submitter logs into Job Builder and uses the "Revise a Job Description" quick link to create the JD action.
 When completed, the Submitter then sends the reclassification action to their Compensation Analyst for review.

-- Current Job Description (will automatically display within action) - Proposed Job Description (enter changes to current JD as prompted by the system) - Proposed Organizational Chart (attach a revised organizational chart) - Attach questionnaire (if applicable)

-Compensation Analyst conducts formal review of the position and makes a recommendation for the position's classification level.
+Current Job Description (will automatically display within action) Make edits as needed to the JD to reflect the changes to the position.
+Proposed Organizational Chart (Attach a revised organizational chart) Attach questionnaire (if applicable) 1 Compensation Analyst conducts formal review of the position and makes a recommendation for the position's classification level.
 Compensation Analyst forwards recommendation to control point for final approval via email notification.

-Control Point (or their delegate) replies-to-all with their final decision.
+I Control Point (or their delegate) replies-to-all with their final decision.
 UCPath entry can now be completed.